mbaumer/us_hep_funding/docs/_states/PA.md

 <a name="PA-02"></a>
 [Back to top](#top)
 ## PA-02 -- Rep. Dwight Evans (D)
+### Committees
+Dwight Evans is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $18,667,000.00 in SC HEP grants.